 East Asian Studies

-Western’s East Asian Studies Department is part of the College of Humanities and Social Sciences.
+Western’s East Asian Studies Program is part of the College of Humanities and Social Sciences.

 Beyond the Classroom

-The East Asia Studies Department hosts the Annual Student Colloquium Program, along with national and international conferences on Japanese literature and East Asian studies.
-The Center for East Asian Studies sponsors lectures, presentations, and other activities related to East Asia for both students and the community.
+The East Asia Studies Program hosts the Annual Student Colloquium, along with national and international conferences on Japanese literature and East Asian studies.
+East Asian Studies sponsors lectures, presentations, and other activities related to East Asia for both students and the community.

 Western's East Asian Studies Press, now inactive, published scholarly works on topics relating to China, Japan, Korea, and Mongolia.
 View and download these texts for free on Western's CEDAR website.